artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 ### Layout System

 Layout and Design are separated from each other.<br />

 ####Important terms
 **Design package**: is a collection of related themes.
 Each design package must have at least one default theme, but can contain any number of theme variants.
 (Christmas, holidays, etc.) /App/Design/Frontend/…

-**Base package**: A special package that contains all the default elements for a Magento installation (we will discuss this in more detail in a moment)
+**Base package**: A special package that contains all the default elements for a Magento installation.

-**Default package**: This contains the layout elements of the default store (look and feel), which we have seen already in previous chapters
+**Default package**: This contains the layout elements of the default store (look and feel).

 **Theme**: Part of a design package.
 Contains Layout Files, Template Files and Locale (optional).
 A theme can belong to only one design package.
 Every theme automatically included 4 basic layouts (one column, two columns with left sidebar, two column with right sidebar, three columns)